Competitor Strategies in Beauty and Personal Care

 Key findings

-Overview of Beauty Survey
+Overview of Voice of the Consumer: Beauty Survey

 Beauty and Personal Care

-This is the aggregation of baby and child-specific products, bath & shower, deodorants, hair care, colour cosmetics, men's grooming, oral hygiene, fragrances, skin care, depilatories and sun care.
+This is the aggregation of baby and child-specific products, bath & shower, colour cosmetics, deodorants, depilatories, fragrances, hair care, men's grooming, oral care, skin care and sun care.
 Black market sales and travel retail are excluded.

 Share: